Metaswitch/clearwater-readthedocs/docs/Clearwater_DNS_Usage.md

 If the `signaling_dns_server` option is set in `/etc/clearwater/config` (which is mandatory when using [traffic separation](Multiple_Network_Support.md)), Clearwater will not use dnsmasq.
-Instead, resiliency is achieved by being able to specify up to three servers in a list (e.g.
+Instead, resiliency is achieved by being able to specify up to three servers in a comma-separated list (e.g.
 `signaling_dns_server=1.2.3.4,10.0.0.1,192.168.1.1`), and Clearwater will fail over between them as follows:

 * It will always query the first server in the list first